Sarah (aka Sasbongo) Slimming Success Story – Weight Loss Resources

 Tell us how your weight has affected you

-I think I was more annoyed at myself for having the weight really.
-I was annoyed that I’d let it get so high after having the boys and just wanted to get back in control.
 I would always dress carefully to try and hide my worst bits so I never felt uncomfortable, but I wouldn’t like wearing a swimming costume on the beach and I would always try and hide behind one of the children in pics!
-I tended to stick to clothes that covered my arms and were long to cover my stomach too!

 I honestly don’t know how people perceived me.
 I think they just accepted me as I was – the most frequent comment I get now is that they didn’t think I was big before but they can really see how much slimmer I am now.